 IHCC Founders include 7 men who volunteered their time from 1988 to 2007.
-It was in 2007 when IHCC was founded, and since then, new milestones have been accomplished, including building relationships with the City of Irving, Corporations, Irving ISD, non-profit partners, TAMACC, USHCC, Local Ethnic Chambers from across Texas, among them U. S. Pan Asian American Chamber of Commerce, U.S. Indian Chamber of Commerce, U.S. African American Chamber of Commerce, and NGLCC; since the end of 2013 and 2014, IHCC hired committed, skilled, and dynamic office staff comprised of Mary Ann Kellam, President; Patty Brauer, Finance Director, Marisela Jimenez, Marketing, PR, Membership Director, and Christina Castillo, Marketing/Webmaster.
+It was in 2007 when IHCC was founded, and since then, new milestones have been accomplished, including building relationships with the City of Irving, Corporations, Irving ISD, non-profit partners, TAMACC, USHCC, Local Ethnic Chambers from across Texas, among them U. S. Pan Asian American Chamber of Commerce, U.S. Indian Chamber of Commerce, U.S. African American Chamber of Commerce, and NGLCC; since the end of 2013 and 2014, IHCC hired committed, skilled, and dynamic office staff comprised of Mary Ann Kellam, President; Patty Brauer, Finance Director, Gloria Rodriguez Executive Assistant, and Christina Castillo, Marketing/Graphic Design.

 The mission of the IHCC is to advocate for education and economic development in the Hispanic market.
 The IHCC shall identify, develop, promote and support Irving businesses and those serving the Hispanic community through programs, activities, and services for the benefit of its members and the community at large.